lpcvai/2021-LPCVC-Referee/README.md

 LPCVC_PI_PASSWORD="Password to Raspberry Pi" LPCVC_PI_TEST_DIR="Directory to Run Contestant Solution" LPCVC_SITE="Location of 'website_directory'.
-Required for 'results' directory" METER_CMD="Python Command with {} as parameters to run script via Meter to Raspberry Pi" METER_CSV="Output from the meter."
+Required for 'results' directory" METER_CMD="Python Command with {} as parameters to run script from Meter to Raspberry Pi" METER_CSV="Output from the meter."
 ```
 All environment variables are used inside lpcvc/LPCVC2021/lpcvc_queue directory.
 I recommend looking through there,